celiason/Ducks/evolvability.md

 <!-- goal: understand how the functional architecture of complex traits influences phenotypic/color evolvability -->

 In this study, we densely sampled feather nanomorphologies of an avian clade to understand the evolutionary tempo and mode of complex color-producing structures in birds.
-Our first question addressed whether complex morphologies enhance the potential for novel color phenotypes by decoupling color traits.
-We found that...
+Our first question addressed how complex color-producing morphologies enhance the potential for novel color phenotypes by decoupling color traits.
 Our second question examined the effects of functional decoupling on the patterns and pace of evolutionary change in both form (morphology) and function (color).
-Explicitly studying patterns of evolutionary change in both form and function allowed us to infer whether correlated changes in color stem from a common functional bases (?) or correlations in underlying morphological traits.
+Explicitly studying patterns of evolutionary change in both form and function allowed us to infer whether correlated changes in color stem from a common functional basis or different bases with correlations in the underlying morphological traits.

 ### Nanostructural development